The Study Hubs at each campus are well-equipped learning centres offering a wide range of resources to assist you with your studies.

 If you would like to book your group in for a workshop, please contact Rose Edwards – Study Hub Supervisor.

-If you would like to refer an individual learner for help or support with their study skills, they can be booked onto a pre-scheduled workshop or, alternatively, why not send them to our Success Zone?
+If you would like to refer an individual student for help or support with their study skills, they can be booked onto a pre-scheduled online workshop or, alternatively, why not send them to our Success Zone?

 |Paget Road Campus||Wellington Road Campus|